ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 ![Flow of issues](Images/teamwork.png){width=60% #fig:issues}

 This activity diagram shows the flow of our work process.
 At first, the new requirements are read and understood, and then the group gathers and tries to formulate the tasks into small issues which ideally can be completed within a day's worth of work.
 If a formulation gets accepted by the group it gets posted on the issue board on Github.
-A developer assigns themselves to an issue to let others Aknow what they are working on.
+A developer assigns themselves to an issue to let others know what they are working on.
 When the developer feels like they've implemented the feature adequately, that is the acceptance criteria are met, they commit and create a pull request.
 When a pull request is posted a minimum of two reviewers from the group are needed to further merge it to main and deploy.
 When reviewing the code a reviewer can request changes and then further work on the issue is required.
 This process repeats until two reviewers accept the changes and then the code can be merged into main.

 Whenever a sizable pull request was made.
 We had an internal understanding that even after the minimum requirements of two approved reviews.
 We would wait a day.
 This was done to include everyone and provide them with an opportunity to request changes to ensure readability and collaboration with the rest of the application.